The 6 AM Experiment That Changed How I See My Days

 But I’m here more.
 Present.
 The fog that I’d accepted as normal turned out to be optional.

 My daughter noticed.
-She said, “Papa, you’re funny again.”
+She said, “Dad, you’re funny again.”
 I don’t know when I stopped being funny.
 But she noticed I came back.

 That’s the WOW moment that no productivity hack will ever give you.
 Not the output.
 The presence.